How Black Holes Work

 What Is a Black Hole?

-Artist concept of a black hole: The arrows show the paths of objects in and around the opening of the black hole.
+Artist concept of a giant black hole: The arrows show the paths of massive objects in and around the opening of the black hole.

 Photo courtesy NASA

 If you have read How Stars Work, then you know that a star is a huge, amazing fusion reactor.
-Because stars are so massive and made out of gas, there is an intense gravitational field that is always trying to collapse the star.
-The fusion reactions happening in the core are like a giant fusion bomb that is trying to explode the star.
-The balance between the gravitational forces and the explosive forces is what defines the size of the star.
+Because stars are so massive and made out of gas clouds, their own intense gravity is always trying to collapse them.

 Advertisement

-This object is now a black hole and literally disappears from view.
-Because the core's gravity is so strong, the core sinks through the fabric of space-time, creating a hole in space-time -- this is why the object is called a black hole.
+This object is now a stellar mass black hole and literally disappears from view.
+Because the stellar black hole's gravity is so strong, the core sinks through the fabric of space-time, creating a hole in — this is why the object is called a black hole.

 The core becomes the central part of the black hole called the singularity.
 The opening of the hole is called the event horizon.